Lacelinus/pose-estimation/README.md

-# Real-Time Pose Detection using OpenCV and MediaPipe

-This Python script demonstrates real-time pose detection using OpenCV and the MediaPipe library.
-It captures video from a file (in this case, "vid1.mp4") and detects the pose of a person in each frame of the video.
-The detected landmarks and connections are then overlaid on the video.
+# PyBank ATM System

 ## Overview

-This script utilizes the MediaPipe library to perform pose estimation, allowing you to track key points on a person's body in real-time.
-The detected landmarks can be used for various applications, including fitness tracking, motion analysis, and more.
+The PyBank ATM System is a Python-based ATM application that allows users to create accounts, deposit and withdraw money, manage credit, and visualize their financial history.
+This program uses SQLite for data storage, pandas for data manipulation, and Matplotlib and Seaborn for data visualization.

 ## Usage

 1. Clone or download this project to your local machine.
 2. Ensure you have Python installed.
-3. Install the necessary libraries by running `pip install opencv-python mediapipe`.
+3. Install the necessary libraries by running `pip install sqlite3 pandas matplotlib seaborn`.
-4. Replace `"vid1.mp4"` with the path to your own video file if needed.
-5. Run the Python script.
-6. The script will process the video, detecting the pose in each frame and overlaying the landmarks.
-7. Press the 'q' key to exit the video window when you're done.
+4. Run the `PyBank.py` script to start the PyBank ATM System.

 ## Dependencies

-Make sure you have the following dependencies installed before running the code:
-- [Python](https://www.python.org/): The programming language used for this project.
-- [OpenCV](https://opencv.org/):  Open-source computer vision library.
-- [MediaPipe](https://mediapipe.dev/): A framework for building multimodal pipelines, including pose detection.
+- [SQLite3](https://docs.python.org/3/library/sqlite3.html): Used for database management.
+- [Pandas](https://pandas.pydata.org/): Used for data manipulation and storage.
+- [Matplotlib](https://matplotlib.org/): Used for creating plots and visualizations.
+- [Seaborn](https://seaborn.pydata.org/): Used for enhancing data visualizations.

 ## Important Notes

-This project provides a basic example of real-time pose detection, which can be extended for various applications.
-Feel free to modify the code to suit your specific needs and experiment with different videos.
+- This ATM system is designed for educational purposes and may require additional security features for real-world usage.
+- Ensure you have the necessary Python libraries (`sqlite3`, `pandas`, `matplotlib`, `seaborn`) installed to run the code successfully.
+- For user-specific financial records, the program saves transaction data in CSV files located in the `veritabanı/paragrafik/` directory.

 ## Author

-This project was created by Lacelinus.
-You can reach out to me at ekremkprn2@gmail.com for any questions or suggestions.
+This ATM system was created by Lacelinus.
+If you have any questions or suggestions, feel free to reach out at ekremkprn2@gmail.com.

-Enjoy exploring real-time pose detection using OpenCV and MediaPipe!
+Enjoy using the PyBank ATM System!